sethjensen1/end-point-blog/2023/05/can-rclone-mount-replace-the-now-orphaned-sshfs.md

 Timestamps actually do carry over, and seem to be converted to my system timezone If you're using the `-c` option for `ssh-add` (you're prompting for a confirmation), you have to confirm a comedically large amount

-I logged into a personal server which lives in Germany, and built my Hugo static website I use to host a podcast.
+I logged into a personal server which lives in Germany, and built a Hugo static website I use to host a podcast.
 The page generation is very lightweight, but there are a lot of large files to copy.
 Doing this over SSH means I didn't have to install `hugo` on the server, which is nice because I've experienced some dependency problems on that server when trying to use Hugo.

 This should be a perfect use for remote filesystem mounting, but copying files through my local machine comes at the heavy cost of time: